NLESC-JCER/run-cpp-on-web/web-worker/README.md

 ![responsive ui](web-worker.gif)

-_Responsive UI thanks to offloading the rootfinding procedure to the web worker._
+_Responsive UI thanks to offloading the root finding procedure to the web worker._

 ## Recap and what next?